BottomRedoxModel/IPBM/README.md

   download [ERSEM] from the official cite.

-2. Add FABMDIR, ERSEMDIR, BROMDIR, and NetCDF_ROOT environment variables.
+2. Add FABMDIR, ERSEMDIR, BROMDIR, NetCDF_ROOT, NetCDF_modules environment variables.

   For example you can add to `~/.bashrc` current lines: